tmtsoftware/esw/esw-shell/README.md

 # esw-shell

-This project contains an interactive shell and allows its users to gain access to all the major csw services via CLI which then can be used to communicate with a HCD (Hardware Control Daemon) and an Assembly using TMT Common Software ([CSW](https://github.com/tmtsoftware/csw)) APIs and with a Sequencer using TMT Executive Software ([ESW](https://github.com/tmtsoftware/esw)).
+This project contains an interactive shell and allows its users to gain access to all the major CSW and ESW services via CLI which then can be used to communicate with a HCD (Hardware Control Daemon) and an Assembly using TMT Common Software ([CSW](https://github.com/tmtsoftware/csw)) APIs and with a Sequencer using TMT Executive Software ([ESW](https://github.com/tmtsoftware/esw)).